TobiasSN/apod-bot/README.md

 Then, copy the `.example.env` file to `.env` and fill out the variables.

 Now, run `cargo run` to trigger the bot.
+Optionally, add a date after in YY-MM-DD format, like `cargo run 23-02-22`, to make the bot use that date.